 Calling Kids Via Youth Ministry Roles

 It’s crucial to think about each person involved in your youth group community.
 What roles have they played in the past?
 Where do they seem to thrive?
 What new roles might interest them?
-Then the next step is to think about how you can encourage their gifts and talents through various youth ministry roles and responsibilities.
+Then the next step is to think about how you can encourage their gifts and talents through various roles of youth in the church.

 As kids and youth leaders get connected to their gifts in meaningful ways, they’ll achieve a sense of purpose or calling.
 Plus, they’ll be more likely to see the value of their participation in a vibrant community of Jesus followers.
 As a direct result, they all will form an identity in Christ.

-What other youth ministry roles and responsibilities have you identified?
+What other responsibilities and roles of youth in the church have you identified?
 How can we encourage teenagers to use their gifts and talents?